tmeckhoff/carquery_api/README.md

 <h4>Issues</h4>
 <p>1. $http.get error</p> <p>I chose to use AngularJS for this project but the API documentation focuses on jQuery.
 Therefore, the API's documentation was not helpful in constructing a GET request in AngularJS, which caused the following error: XMLHttpRequest cannot load.
 I solved this by Googling the error, which led me to this solution: http://stackoverflow.com/questions/26079927/access-control-allow-origin-issue-and-angular-http-service
-Changing my GET from $http.get to $http.jsonp and adding JSON_CALLBACK to the URL solved this issue.</p>
+Changing the GET from $http.get to $http.jsonp and adding JSON_CALLBACK to the URL solved this issue.</p>
 <p>2.
 Handling variations in year format</p>
-<p>I originally had difficulty solving this problem because early on I had tested different year formats, testing 11 and 2011, and thought they had brought up different results.
-Turns out that the original testing was incorrect and they do both bring up the same amount of results.
-So, the last thing to make sure all different year formats work is to remove apostrophes from the queries to ensure that '11 also brings up 2011 results:</p>
+<p>I originally had difficulty solving this problem because early on I had tested different year formats, testing 11 and 2011 and thought they had brought up different results.
+Turns out that the original testing was incorrect in some way because they do both bring up the same results.
+To make sure all different year formats work is to remove apostrophes from the queries to ensure that '11 also brings up 2011 results:</p>
 <p>$scope.search = $scope.search.replace(/'/g, "");</p>